wkumari/draft-wkumari-dhc-capport/README.md

    An attacker with the ability to inject DHCP messages could include this option and so force users to contact an address of his choosing.
-   As an attacker with this capability could simply list himself as the default gateway (and so intercept all the victim's traffic), this does not provide them with significantly more capabilities.
-Fake
+   As an attacker with this capability could simply list himself as the default gateway (and so intercept all the victim's traffic); this does not provide them with significantly more capabilities.
+Fake DHCP servers / fake RAs are currently a security concern - this doesn't make them any better or worse.

+   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually authenticate, or exposing their browser fingerprint).
+However, similar tracking can already be performed with the standard captive portal mechanisms, so this technique does not give the attackers more capabilities.

-Kumari, et al.          Expires October 23, 2015                [Page 9]
+Kumari, et al.          Expires October 23, 2015                [Page 8]

 Internet-Draft             DHCP Captive-Portal                April 2015

-   DHCP servers / fake RAs are currently a security concern - this doesn't make them any better or worse.

-   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually authenticate, or exposing their browser fingerprint.)
-However, similar tracking can already be performed with the standard captive portal mechanisms, so this technique does not give the attackers more capabilities.

    By simplifying the interaction with the captive portal systems, and doing away with the need for interception, we think that users will